ER-climate-monitor/er-climate-monitor/docs/6-conclusions.md

 ## TODO

-We are very happy with the overall result, we were able to create a very well defined architecture, in which every service is responsible for a single domain.
-Then for each micro-service we have also introduced the opportunity to deploy it on *Google Cloud Platform* and by making it accessible from the outside world and not only locally.
+We are extremely pleased with the overall outcome.
+We successfully designed a well-defined architecture in which each service is dedicated to a specific domain, ensuring clear boundaries and responsibilities.
+A key achievement is that all systems are now highly independent, allowing them to operate, evolve, and scale autonomously.
+Additionally, for each microservice, we introduced the capability to deploy it on Google Cloud Platform, making it accessible not only locally but also externally.
+This marks a significant step forward in terms of flexibility, scalability, and readiness for production environments.

 ## Future Works